mtaborda/chalten/docs/Chalten.md

 (TimeSpan from: GregorianCalendar currentMonth duration: 6 monthsMeasure) to.
 ```

-## How do I create time entities intervals?
+## How do I create time entities intervals

 The model reifies the concept of intervals for time entities with an order.
 Those intervals behave like collections between the specified starting and